Kelly presses 'Infowars' host Jones on Sandy Hook denial

-NEW YORK -- Conspiracy theorist Alex Jones hemmed and hawed when pressed repeatedly by Megyn Kelly to admit he was wrong to call the massacre at Newton, Connecticut a hoax.
+NEW YORK - Conspiracy theorist Alex Jones hemmed and hawed when pressed repeatedly by Megyn Kelly to admit he was wrong to call the massacre at Newtown, Connecticut, a hoax.

+She has defended her decision by noting that his influence has grown with the rise of President Donald Trump, who has praised Jones and appeared on his radio program.

+"Here's the thing, Alex Jones isn't going away," she said Sunday night.

 The "Infowars" host said at one point that he was playing "devil's advocate" in denying the 2012 mass shooting at the Sandy Hook Elementary School.
-But he continued to express doubts, saying that he had "watched the footage" of children leaving the building that it "looked like a drill."
+But he added that he remained skeptical after he "watched the footage" of children leaving the building.

+"Some of it looks like it's real but then what do you do when they've got the kids going in circles in and out of the building with their hands up.
+I've watched the footage," he said.
+"That looks like a drill."

-The segment with Jones combined Kelly's interview with background on his relationship with Trump and comments from Newtown parent Neil Heslin, whose 6-year-old son, Jesse Lewis, was killed in the shooting.
+The segment with Jones combined Kelly's interview with background on his history of false remarks, his relationship with Trump and comments from Newtown parent Neil Heslin, whose 6-year-old son, Jesse Lewis, was killed in the shooting.
 When Kelly asked him whether he had anything to say to Jones for Father's Day, he responded, "I think he's blessed to have his children to spend the day with, to speak to.
 I don't have that."

 "Parents should never have to bury their own children," Jones said.